-Given that many businesses regardless of their industry, face increased regulatory pressures, internal quality initiatives that require companies to take a more proactive and automated approach to their corrective and preventive action processes.
+Many businesses regardless of their industry, face increased regulatory pressures.
+As a result, internal quality initiatives require companies to take a more proactive approach to their corrective action processes.

-This might come about because of an unforeseen fault that has developed in a product or component that, consequently, requires a form of remedial action to put right.
+This might be because of a fault in a product or component and it requires a form of remedial action to put right.

-This is where an effective corrective action plan can be so effective in managing ongoing quality assurance.
-What is it and how do you go about implementing one?
+This is an example of how an effective corrective action plan can help in quality assurance.
+But, what is it and how do you implement one?

 What is an action plan for corrective procedures?

-Corrective action examples include things like applying modifications to existing work processes, perhaps strengthening a weakened component on the production line.
+Corrective action examples are things like changing existing work processes or improving a component on the production line, for instance.

-This is to ensure that future failings are minimised or, ideally, gone away completely.
+This is to ensure that future failings are minimized or ideally, gone away completely.

 What should be included when thinking about corrective action planning?

-Without collecting data on non-conformance reporting and generating a non-conformance log, it is impossible to know whether the corrective action procedure scope you come up with will adequately address all of the quality issues.
+Unless you have collected data on non-conformance reporting and generated a log, accuracy is impossible.
+In other words, the corrective action procedure scope you come up with won’t address all of the quality issues.

 How Corrective Action and Preventive Action (CAPA) can help

-When it comes to corrective and preventive action, a CAPA system can be indispensable.
+When it comes to corrective and preventive action, a CAPA system can be vital.

-You can think of a CAPA system as one that diagnoses faults as well as delivering a corrective action procedure for each of them it finds.
+You can think of a CAPA system as one that diagnoses faults and then creates a corrective action procedure for each of those faults.

 Of course, it is possible to go about this work in a number of ways.

-Many quality control professionals will be aware that CAPA usually requires expertise drawn from a wide range of individuals working within an organisation to come up with corrective and preventive action that really works.
+Generally, CAPA requires expertise from a range of people within an organization to come up with a working, corrective and preventative action.

-A workflow software can simplify the entire approach to CAPA quality, can reduce the administrative burden by transforming the processes into digital forms and workflows.
+A workflow software can simplify the approach to CAPA quality.
+In addition, it can reduce burden by turning the processes into digital forms and workflows.

-The truth of the matter is, that such approaches to CAPA can become overly complex and may be susceptible to quality issues in their own right.
+The truth of the matter is, some approaches to CAPA can become complicated and may create quality issues.

-To put it simply, such an approach can be needlessly hard to manage.
-However, a digital business workflow software can simplify the entire approach to CAPA quality, can reduce the administrative burden by transforming the processes into digital workflows.
+To put it simply, such an approach can be hard to manage.
+However, a digital business workflow software is an easy solution to CAPA quality.
+For instance, it can reduce the administrative burden by changing the processes into digital workflows.

 What does it do and what advantages will such workflow software offer your quality assurance teams?